 Celebrating Innovation in Apps and Ebook Publishing

-The Digital Book Awards (formerly known as the Publishing Innovation Awards), founded in 2010, recognizes innovation, creativity and excellence in all aspects of digital book publishing.
-Each year, award winners and finalists in 15 categories demonstrate fresh thinking, inspired design and bold technology integration, pushing the boundaries of what’s possible in this constantly evolving publishing arena.
+The Digital Book Awards recognizes innovation, creativity and excellence in all aspects of digital book publishing.
+Each year, award winners and finalists in over a dozen categories demonstrate fresh thinking, inspired design, and bold technology integration, pushing the boundaries of what’s possible in this constantly evolving publishing arena.

-The program encompasses all forms of digital publishing that are available to consumers as ebooks, enhanced digital books and apps, in order to showcase and reward the work of authors, developers and publishers.
+Founded in 2010, the program encompasses all forms of digital publishing that are available to consumers as ebooks, enhanced ebooks and apps, to showcase and reward the work of authors, developers and publishers.

-Our 2013 winners and finalists, celebrated at an awards luncheon at the Digital Book World Conference, included titles from the big-six publishers, independent publishers, international producers, digital developers, platform hosts, and self-published authors— in other words, a true reflection of the current digital publishing landscape.
+Our 2014 winners and finalists, celebrated at an evening awards gala at the Digital Book World Conference, included titles from big-five publishers, independent publishers, international producers, digital developers, platform hosts, and indie authors; in other words, a true reflection of the current digital publishing landscape.

-All entrants to the Digital Book Awards are automatically entered in our QED process.
-The QED is a rigorous 13-point inspection conducted by a network of experienced ebook developers to ensure that all entries meet our criteria before the judging begins.
+All entrants to the Digital Book Awards are automatically entered in the QED (Quality.
+Excellence.
+Design.) process.
+The QED is a rigorous 13-point inspection conducted by a network of experienced ebook developers to ensure that all entries are of the highest level of quality before the judging begins.

-Once the QED process has been completed and your entry is certified “QED ready,” your entry is then reviewed by one of our prestigious judges, all of whom are widely recognized within the publishing industry for their expertise in ebook content, design and production.
+Once the QED process has been completed and each entry is certified “QED ready” it will be reviewed by the prestigious Digital Book Awards judges, all of whom are widely recognized within the publishing industry for their expertise in ebook design and production.

 - Additional fee of $20 for Best Cover Design award entry